-Andrew began pupillage in September 2024.
-In his first 6 months, Andrew focused on public, Court of Protection and family law.
+Andrew joined chambers in 2025 after successfully completing pupillage.
+During pupillage, Andrew focused on public, Court of Protection, housing and family law.

 In 2023-24, Andrew spent a year as a Judicial Assistant in the Chancery Division of the High Court.
 He assisted with a wide range of cases relating to probate and intellectual property.

-Before joining the bar, Andrew was a policy adviser to the Liberal Democrats for over four years, primarily on education policy.
+Before joining the bar, Andrew was a policy adviser to a major political party for over 4 years, primarily on education policy.
 He has extensive experience in speechwriting, media handling, legislative scrutiny and parliamentary procedure.

 Andrew accepts instructions in all of chambers’ practice areas.